OGN15/Darth-Vader-Fan-Page/README.md

 ## Credits
 This project was created for practice and learning purposes.
+All character rights belong to Lucasfilm / Star Wars

 ---

 Feel free to contribute or fork if you want to improve it Thank you :)